Contest-Winning Gingerbread with Lemon Sauce Recipe

 - 1 teaspoon grated lemon zest

 - In a large bowl, beat the shortening, sugar, molasses and eggs until well blended.
 Combine the flour, baking soda, salt, ginger and cinnamon; add to molasses mixture alternately with hot water.

 - Pour into a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.

-- Meanwhile, in a saucepan, combine the sugar, cornstarch, salt, nutmeg and water until smooth.
+- Meanwhile, in a saucepan, combine the sugar, cornstarch, salt, nutmeg and cream until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.

 - Stir a small amount of hot filling into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
 Remove from the heat.
 Gently stir in butter, lemon juice and zest, increasing juice if needed to thin sauce.
 Serve with warm cake.
 Refrigerate leftover sauce.
 Yield: 20 servings.

 Originally published as Gingerbread with Lemon Sauce in Taste of Home December/January 2001, p29